Aleph: Mathematics

 In set theory, the Hebrew aleph glyph is used as the symbol to denote the aleph numbers, which represent the cardinality of infinite sets.
 This notation was introduced by mathematician Georg Cantor.
 In older mathematics books, the letter aleph is often printed upside down by accident, partly because a Monotype matrix for aleph was mistakenly constructed the wrong way up.

+Politics

+The Mapai political party in Israel used an aleph as its election symbol, and featured it prominently in its campaign posters.

+Religion

+Guru Nanak, regarded as the founder of Sikhism, used the aleph to represent the oneness of God.